baffle/baffle-public/market-place/cloudformation-template/data-proxy/2.9.3.x/README.md

 1. BaffleEC2SecurityGroup -  The Security Group that white list user IP
 2. BaffleManagerURL - The URL for Baffle Manager
 3. StackRegion	- The region where stack is deployed
-4. DataProxyHealthCheck - The URL for for Data Proxy health check
+4. DataProxyHealthCheck - The URL for Data Proxy health check
 5. DataProxyURL - The URL for Data Proxy
+6. DataProxyS3Bucket - The bucket where to store data.

 #### * if the stack needed to be created on specific region and with specific profile, following needs to be passed on aws command